Potential tax changes for UK non-doms

 How we can help

-We provide advice and support to UK non-doms, and we are also part of Nexia, a network of independent accounting and consulting firms that operate internationally in over 122 countries.
+We provide advice and support to UK non-doms, and we are also part of Nexia, a global network of independent accounting and consulting firms that operate internationally in 125 countries.
 This means we can provide you with multi-jurisdictional support to find the right solution.

 If you’d like to understand more about this topic and the options available to you, please get in touch with Alexandra Britton-Davis.